anushreehede/senseiAssist/README.md

 ~~3.
 Update project details, delete project - important for `storage.js`~~
 ~~4.
 Email to project incharge when status updated~~
 ~~5.
 Create email field in SenseiProjects table, make all email related intents~~
-6. Trigger email to project incharge before deadline
+~~6.
+Trigger email to project incharge before deadline~~
-7. Improve the sample utterances (IMP)
+7. Improve the sample utterances, possibly change flow of program (IMP)
 8. Get official email, create credentials.
 9. Any other functionality (if time permits)